kitao/pyxel/README.md

 - Create an image from a list of strings with `Image.set` or `Tilemap.set` function
 - Load a png file in Pyxel palette with `Image.load` function

-Because Pyxel uses the same palette as [PICO-8](https://www.lexaloffle.com/pico-8.php), when creating png images for Pyxel, it is recommended to use [Aseprite](https://www.aseprite.org/) in PICO-8 palette mode.

 Pyxel sounds can also be created in the following way: